whitneyseiler/github-events-api/README.md

 # github-events-api
-completed as a coding exercise for SeeClickFix
-Live demo can be found [here](https://whitneyseiler.github.io/github-events-api/)
+Completed as a coding exercise for SeeClickFix.Live demo can be found [here](https://whitneyseiler.github.io/github-events-api/).

 #How to Run Locally
 1. Install dependencies: `-npm install`